Skip to content

 plugins: {

-// Parser phase plugins
+// Parser phase plugin

 parser: {